 We believe that our technical support services are important to our sales and marketing efforts.
 These services include assisting in defining a customer's needs, evaluating alternative products and materials, designing a specific system to perform the desired operation, training users and assisting customers in compliance with relevant government regulations.
 Additionally, our field applications engineers, located in all of the major markets we serve, work directly with our customers on product qualification and process improvements in their facilities.
 We maintain a network of service centers, applications laboratories and technology centers located in all key markets internationally and in the United States to support our products and our customers with their advanced development needs, provide local technical service and ensure fast turnaround time.

 COMPETITION

 The market for our products is highly competitive.
 While price is an important factor, we compete primarily on the basis of the following factors:

+technical expertise; breadth of product line;

-technical expertise; product quality and performance; advanced manufacturing capabilities;
+product quality and performance; breadth of geographic presence;